devlyn37/Safety-Goggles/README.md

-# A Transparent Wallet NFT Activity Timeline
+# Safety Goggles: A Transparent Wallet NFT Activity Timeline

 This is a website that displays NFT related activity with a few key focuses.
 It's deployed [here](https://eth-wallet-timeline.vercel.app/).